Does this test have other names?

 Why do I need this test?

 In rare cases, you inherit a factor X deficiency from your parents.
-You can also acquire a factor X deficiency if you have liver disease or a vitamin K deficiency or if you are being treated with the drug warfarin.
+You can also get

 What other tests might I have along with this test?

-Your doctor might also order tests to check for deficiencies in other clotting factors.
+Your healthcare provider might also order tests to check for deficiencies in other

 What do my test results mean?